 In the area of informatics and library science, Alpi taught or guest lectured at the Palmer School of Library & Information Science at Long Island University, the Pratt Institute, the Medical Informatics Program at SUNY Downstate, and Rutgers.

 A 1997-98 Associate Fellow of the National Library of Medicine (NLM), Alpi served as an Educational Collaborator with the National Center for Biotechnology Information, a member on the steering committee of the Partners in Information Access for the Public Health Workforce, as part of the NLM Planning Panel on Clinical & Public Health Information Systems for the 21st Century, and as a reviewer on the Biomedical Library and Informatics Review Committee.
-A Distinguished member of the Academy of Health Information Professionals, Alpi teaches in the Medical Library Association (MLA) Continuing Education program, is past chair of the Research Section of MLA, and serves on the MLA Board of Directors.
+A Distinguished member of the Academy of Health Information Professionals, Alpi teaches in the Medical Library Association (MLA) Continuing Education program, is past chair of the Research Section and Public Health/Health Administration Sections of MLA, and serves on the MLA Board of Directors.

 Nothing scheduled at this time.